-where and S = πR2 the duct cross sectional surface area.
+where in which and c are angular frequency and wave speed respectively, and S = πR2 the duct cross sectional surface area.

 Velocity cross spectrum

 All the turbulence information required to predict the acoustic pressure transmitted along the pipe is contained in the velocity cross spectrum evaluated over the surface area of the leak orifice.
 In order to make predictions of the leak noise spectrum, we propose the simple separable expression for of the form,